Mosquito Lifespan, Life Cycle & What It Means for Mosquito Control

 4. Predators

-Natural mosquito predators like mosquitofish, goldfish, purple martin, bluebirds, wrens, dragonflies, spiders, bats, etc. eat mosquitoes and their larvae. these predators specially the mosquitofish are the most effective in controlling mosquito populations.
+Natural mosquito predators like mosquitofish, goldfish, purple martin, bluebirds, wrens, dragonflies, spiders, bats, etc. eat mosquitoes and their larvae.
+These predators specially the mosquitofish are the most effective in controlling mosquito populations.

 Many mosquito control programs and strategies make use of certain predators to control mosquitoes population.
 In environments and surroundings where these predators are large in population, the mosquitoes may have a shorter lifespan.